The Aquinas Centre

 Learning Support

 A broad team of dedicated and hardworking Learning Support Assistants (LSAs), Specialist Staff, Teachers, Administrators & SENCO make up a team of over 20.
-By far the most extensive department in SJB it supports over 275 children with additional learning needs and disabilities.
+By far the most extensive department in SJB supports over 300 children with additional learning needs and disabilities.
+Overseen by the school SENCO, Age Phase Leads are responsible for the day to day support of the students.
+They, in turn oversee teams of LSAs who work within the classroom.

-Our primary focus is what goes on in the classroom.
-Throughout SJB, you will find a high number of students being closely supported via LSAs in class, fully included within a mainstream curriculum.
+Our primary focus is what goes on in the classroom as excellent teaching is the best way for students to make progress.
+Throughout SJB, students being supported via LSAs in class, fully included within a mainstream curriculum.
+We do not offer 1:1 LSA support as our LSAs work within the classroom to support anyone who needs it.
 The Learning Support department is currently supporting over 450 mainstream lessons per week!

 The school’s Catholic ethos is integral to what we do and no doubt part of the school’s wider success of supporting all students.
 However, as a department, we go further and pride ourselves on the following values: